 This condition can cause painful symptoms to develop if:

 - The nerves that support the outer portion of a disc wall are irritated or damaged by inner disc material

 - The wall or inner disc material comes in contact with the spinal cord or a nerve root

 The goal of a herniated disc operation is to remove the source of the patient’s pain.
-For instance, if the annulus fibrosus is irritating a spinal nerve, the portion of the disc material at fault will be removed.
-Or, if the disc is badly ruptured, it may be removed entirely and the adjacent vertebrae fused together in a surgery known as spinal fusion.
-Some of these surgeries are highly invasive and require a lengthy recovery and rehabilitation that the patient will need to go through as he or she attempts to return to full strength.
+For instance, if disc material is irritating a spinal nerve, the portion of the disc material at fault will be removed.
+Or, if the disc is badly damaged, it may be removed entirely and the adjacent vertebrae fused together in a surgery known as spinal fusion.
+Performed as a traditional procedure, these surgeries are highly invasive and require a lengthy recovery and rehabilitation that the patient will need to go through as he or she attempts to return to full strength.

 A minimally invasive alternative

 For some individuals, an invasive herniated disc operation isn’t the only option for lasting pain relief.
-At Laser Spine Institute, for example, we offer state-of-the-art minimally invasive procedures, which are designed to alleviate discomfort without the increased risks and lengthy rehabilitation^ frequently associated with open spine surgery.
-These benefits come from the small incisions that our surgeons use in our procedures to avoid unnecessary muscle cutting and scar tissue.
-To learn more about our minimally invasive, outpatient procedures, contact us today to speak to one of our Spine Care Consultants and see how you may be a candidate.
+At Laser Spine Institute we offer state-of-the-art minimally invasive procedures designed to relieve discomfort without the increased risks and long recovery^ frequently associated with traditional open spine surgery.
+This is accomplished through the use of muscle-sparing techniques that allow for a less than 1-inch incision.

 Our caring and dedicated team will be happy to help you receive a no-cost MRI or CT scan review* to help you find out if you’re a potential candidate for one of our procedures.